SteveSmith16384/SteveTech1/readme.md

 Complete open source multiplayer FPS framework for Java

 SteveTech1 is a 3D multiplayer FPS framework and engine, designed to help you create games such as Team Fortress 2, Overwatch, PUBG etc.. in Java.
-It includes almost all the code you'll need to create your own multiplayer FPS, and is designed to be easily modifiable extendable (as the example games will show).
+It includes almost all the code you'll need to create your own multiplayer FPS, and uses JMonkeyEngine for the 3D.  it is designed to be easily modifiable extendable (as the example games will show).
 It is intended to be the Java equivalent of the Source engine (or whatever the latest-and-greatest FPS engine is these days).
 You will need to provide your own assets of course.

 ## STATUS